rosshandler/EmbryoTimecourse2020/README.md

 This data is an extension of a previously reported scRNA-Seq atlas covering mouse gastrulation and the early initiation of organogenesis through a densely sampled time-course of 6h sampling intervals from E6.5 to E8.5 (Pijuan-Sala B., Griffiths J. A., Guibentif C. et al., 2019) with newly sampled time points (E8.75-E9.5) as well as one overlapping time point (E8.5) to facilitate data integration.
 Combined, the new ‘extended’ atlas, ranging from E6.5 to E9.5 contains 430,339 cells across 13 time points spanning 3 days of mouse development

-Various forms of the transcriptomics data are available [here](to be located at JCBC) for loading into R and python.
+Various forms of the transcriptomics data such as raw counts, normalised counts and metadata are available [here](https://cloud.mrc-lmb.cam.ac.uk/s/yxq7FRtYsLyF3jQ) for loading into R and python.
 | File name                                                    | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | `data.h5ad`                                                | AnnData object with raw counts for processing with [scanpy](https://scanpy.readthedocs.io/en/stable/index.html). |